Q1. What is the purpose of a wholesale distribution center?

 Sales and Keeping Unit

-Q20.
-What is the primary purpose of a wholesale trade association?
+Q24.
+What is the primary advantage of using a just-in-time (JIT) inventory system in wholesale trade?

 Electronic Data Interchange